rsimmonsjr/secc/README.md

 ### What's New

+* 2019-??-??: 0.1.0-BETA
+  * Added `async_send`, `receive_stream` and `peek_stream` functions which use Rust futures,
+  now in beta.
+Until those features end up in stable `master` branch will require you build with the beta toolset. i.e. cargo +beta build.
 * 2019-09-13: 0.0.10
   * Issue #13: A Deadlock would occur if the timeout occurred while waiting for space or data.
   * BREAKING CHANGE Timeouts are in `Duration` objects now rather than milliseconds.